 Ikoma said she was surprised by the individual auditions in episode 34, saying, "There are so many conflicting motives, and everyone is doing something incredible."
 In that episode, Ruby, Akane, and Frill perform an improvisation on the theme of "liar," and there is a scene in which Ruby speaks in monologue, saying, "Lie... what is a liar?" and "I am always playing the role of Hoshino Ruby."

 "This might have been the most difficult part for me while acting.
 Because Ruby says, 'I'm always acting.'
 This one line made it clear to me why Ruby had always seemed so bright, cheerful, and straightforward up until then.
-I felt that the fact that Ruby is acting, that she's living the role, was key to my portrayal of Ruby, so I really savored this line."
+I felt that understanding that Ruby is acting, that she's living the role, was key to playing Ruby, so I really savored this line."

 After Ruby was chosen for the role of Ai following individual auditions, she also remembers the scenes where she was practicing her acting.

 "There's a scene during rehearsals where I have to say the line 'Mom,' and it really made me think about how much weight that word carries.
-Considering Ruby's time as Sarina and the fact that Ai has passed away, it was a very weighty scene where I couldn't come up with the right answer for the line 'Mom.'
-It's a scene where Ruby is playing Ai, and I think it was a scene where I really had to understand Ruby's character."
+It's a word that directly evokes memories of when I was Sarina, and considering that Ai has passed away, it was a very weighty scene where there was no right answer to what to say about 'Mom.'
+In the movie, Ruby plays Ai, but it was a scene where Ruby had to come to understand herself, and I think it was a scene where I myself delved deeper into Ruby's character."

-In that scene, I also felt that "it was a moment where we could see that Ruby is someone who understands that she doesn't understand something."
+In that scene, I also felt that "it became clear to me that Ruby is someone who understands that she doesn't understand things herself."

-"It felt like we were trying to grasp a hazy cloud, so we recorded many different versions during filming, and I think each one was a meaningful expression.
-The scene that was chosen and broadcast is a scene that I think is filled with everyone's feelings."
+"It felt like I was trying to grasp a hazy cloud, so we recorded many different versions during the filming.
+I think each one was a meaningful expression.
+The scene that was chosen and broadcast is the one that I believe contains what we wanted to convey."

 ◇ Individual auditions are "unique and appealing"